zhex900/churchinnewcastle.org/README.md

 ## TODO

-* remove acts warning in test
+* clone the backend
-* auto extend every 7 days
+* remove chinese
-*
+* new logo assets